numbat70/inclusion2021/_docs/accessibility/document.md

 This will also be used by many people who are not native speakers, or are in a noisy environment or don’t want others to hear what they are watching for example.

-<p style="margin=bottom: 0">Ideally, <strong>provide a transcript</strrong> of your media, so people can either read it or use a screen reader to hear it:</p>
+<p style="margin-bottom: 0">Ideally, <strong>provide a transcript</strrong> of your media, so people can either read it or use a screen reader to hear it:</p>
 - allow people to scan the content and see if they want to engage with it
 - can be searched by people and search engines so better for SEO (Search Engine Optimisation)

-<p style="margin=bottom: 0"><strong>Audio descriptions</strong> speak out what is happening in the video so that it’s accessible to people with low vision.
+<p style="margin-bottom: 0"><strong>Audio descriptions</strong> speak out what is happening in the video so that it’s accessible to people with low vision.
 There are two ways to create audio descriptions:</p>
 1. a narrator describes all the visual information
 2. add a separate audio track that describes the visual information